Op Art Movement

 “Kezdi-Ga” by Victor Vasarely (1970): The Grandeur of Geometric Abstraction

 Victor Vasarely often hailed as the father of Op art, created “Kezdi-Ga” in 1970, a masterpiece that embodies the grandeur of geometric abstraction.
 The painting features a mesmerising array of interlocking squares, each pulsating with optical vibrancy.
-Vasarely’s arrangement of forms creates a sense of depth and movement, inviting viewers into a world where geometric precision converges with optical enchantment.
+Vasarely’s arrangement of forms creates a sense of depth and movement through fish-eye, inviting viewers into a world where geometric precision meets optical enchantment.

 “Movimenti Percettivi” by Ferruccio Gard: Dynamic Rhythms in Monochrome